 Tips to prevent hair loss in pregnancy

-In order for you to avoid hair loss during pregnancy, you can follow these tips.
+For you to avoid hair loss during pregnancy, you can follow these tips.

 Using the dryer frequently can cause damage to the hair and make it weak and break more easily.
 The idea is to let the hair air dry or use the dryer with cold air and at least a foot away from the hair.
 On the other hand, the brush is also key to taking care of your hair.

 In this case, the balance is a success: neither too soft to avoid having to brush it more than necessary nor too hard to prevent it from breaking the hair fiber.
 In addition, baggy up-dos are also recommended.

 The pigtails or braids, not too tight, will help you avoid tangling and breaking when undoing the knots with brushing.
 These tricks will also help you take care of your hair at any time, not just during pregnancy.